Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Formalism

 Even with Amperes law to specify ${\bf J} = (c/4\pi) \nabla \times {\bf B}$, local charge neutrality, the definitions of ${\bf U}_{g}$ above, and known values of $\rho_{j}$, $\omega_{ji}$, etc., Eq.~\eqref{eqn:mom.tot.gaswodust} and the other expressions above do not close, requiring some closure for the microscopic pressure tensors plus expressions for $\delta {\bf u}_{j,\,g}$ and ${\bf E}^{\prime}$.
 The usual magnetohydrodynamic (MHD) approximation resolves this by assuming a scale hierarchy, where the electromotive and gyro frequencies (terms proportional to the charge-to-mass ratio $q_{j}/m_{j}$) in Eq.~\eqref{eqn:drift.species} are much faster than other terms, and so the charged-species drifts come into equilibrium much faster than the timescales for evolution of ${\bf U}_{g}$ on macroscopically large scales (e.g.\ the macroscopic gradient length scales on large ISM scales; \citealt{nakano:1986.nonideal.mhd.formulation.review, wardle.ng:1999.nonideal.coefficients, tassis.mouschovias:2005.nonideal.formulation.review.accretion,tassis.mouschovias:2007.nonideal.mhd.clouds.formulations.analytic.models}).

 Dust grains, having orders-of-magnitude lower charge-to-mass ratio compared to ions and electrons, have much slower gyro frequencies and would reach equilibrium on much longer time (and spatial) scales, potentially extending to macroscopic scales (depending on the grain properties).
 So first, we can calculate ${\bf E}^{\prime}$ by making the standard MHD assumption for the free electrons and ions (the electrons come into equilibrium first, having the largest charge-to-mass ratio), but still allowing for an arbitrary dust distribution function.
+The solution for ${\bf{E}}^\prime$ can then be combined with the induction equation, $\partial_{t} {\bf B} = -c \nabla \times {\bf E}^{\prime}$, to compute the evolution of the magnetic field.
+Specifically, the non-zero curl of the electric field, as derived from the system dynamics, serves as the source term for magnetic field generation.

 Completely general expressions here are again not particularly instructive or helpful, but we show below that the limit where we expect the dust battery to be important is when the gas is mostly neutral.
 So it is helpful to take the limit of large neutral density, specifically assuming that $\rho_{g}\approx \rho_{n} \gg \rho_{j}$ for all charged $j$, and that the collision rates between electrons/ions and neutrals dominate over electron-electron or ion-ion collisions or charge exchange reactions\footnote{By definition of ${\bf U}_{g}$, $\delta {\bf u}_{n,\,g} = -\rho_{n}^{-1} \sum_{j \in g} \rho_{j} \delta {\bf u}_{j,g} \approx \boldsymbol{0}$ in this limit.}.
 This is well-justified for the regimes of interest \citep{nakano:1986.nonideal.mhd.formulation.review,wardle.ng:1999.nonideal.coefficients}.
 As noted above we are also interested by definition in the cases where the Biermann-like battery term ${\bf G}$ is small, so will neglect it as well.
 Then Eq.~\eqref{eqn:drift.species} for the charged gas species (electrons, ions) becomes: